PedestrianDynamics/PedestrianDynamics.github.io/content/models/collision_free_speed_model/index.md

 $$\delta t \le \min\left\\{\frac T2,\frac{l(\sqrt2-1)}{v_0\sqrt2}\right\\}$$

 The condition for collision-free dynamics is determined solely by the parameters of the speed model.
-For exampl, if we use parameter values of $T=1$ s, $v_0=1.2$ m/s and $l$, with a smallness condition on the time step approximate to $\delta t \le0.072$ s for explicit Euler schemes and circular pedestrian shape.
+For example, if we use parameter values of $T=1$ s, $v_0=1.2$ m/s and $l$, with a smallness condition on the time step approximate to $\delta t \le0.072$ s for explicit Euler schemes and circular pedestrian shape.